 “Wash your hands.
-No bacon grease in the new car,” Uri said, but Natalia was already heading toward the half bath under the stairs.
+No bacon grease in the new car,” he said, but she was already heading toward the half bath under the stairs.

 “Way ahead of you.”

-In minutes, Natalia was sliding into the passenger seat.
+In minutes, she was sliding into the passenger seat.
 She expected the new car smell, but it wasn’t what she was expecting.
 There was a strong smell of polish.

 “Where’s the new car smell?” she said.

 “This is it from what I know.
-The car was sitting in a Viperian auto shop for the last week getting the add-ons.”
+The car had been sitting in a Viperian auto shop for the last week getting the add-ons.”

 He started the car.